Ideas-Laboratory/Graphical-Perception/README.md

 ![test](user_study/screenshots/screenshot_4.png)
 Step 5: Face-to-face interview (no interface)

-Raw data collected from this procedure is included in `raw_results/user_data`, we provide the analysis code for processing raw data in `analyse_code` to compute MLAE values.
+Raw data collected from this procedure is included in `raw_results/user_data`, we provide the analysis code for processing raw data in `user_study/analyse_code` to compute MLAE values.